pimsmath/m2pi.ca/content/home/students.md

   * In the first two weeks, students will receive professional and technical skills training relevant to non-academic STEM careers via virtual courses.
-  * Following the training, teams will convene virtually to work intensively on their projects.
+  * Following the training, teams will convene virtually and work intensively on their projects.
 During this time, they will have access to a mentor for guidance.
   * The program will conclude with an in-person graduation event and career